prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 ---

-This is the part 2 of the best quotes series.
+This is part 2 of the best quotes series.
 You can <a target="_blank" href="https://prashantkikani.com/blog/best-quotes-1">read part 1 here</a> if you already have not.

 Enjoy!